whoisryosuke/blender-midi-keyframes/README.md

 I'd recommend downloading [Audacity](https://www.audacityteam.org/) to visualize the MIDI tracks and see what the note charts look like before you import them into Blender.

+#### FPS and Music Timing

+When creating the animation keyframes, we use the current scene's frame rate to calculate the music time.
+If you **change the frame rate** after generating keyframes, you should **re-generate keyframes** to ensure the timing is correct.

 ## ⚙️ How it works

 I did [a full breakdown on my blog here](https://whoisryosuke.com/blog/2024/midi-powered-animations-in-blender) that covers the creation of the plugin and tips and tricks for working with MIDI in Python.